raja-programming/Java-OTP-Verification-/README.md

 Here are a few screenshots of the Weather App:

+## 📸 Preview

+Here are a few screenshots of the Weather App:

 <p align="center">
   <img src="images/image1.jpg" width="300" alt="Screenshot 1" />
   <img src="images/image2.jpg" width="300" alt="Screenshot 2" />